pasciaks/sabio/scrum.md

 ### --- DID ACCOMPLISH

+       (55 total, but wildly all over the place)

        20+ MORE RESUME SEND/JOB APPLICATIONS

     X INSERT/UPDATE PROC
         X       PAGES